wom26/wom26.github.io/research.md

 **On Finance:** <br>
 *The Effects of Income Shocks on Asset Allocation and Wealth Inequality* (with [Akash Raja](https://www.akashraja.com/home) and [Nuno Clara](https://www.nunoclara.com/)) <br>
-*The Design of Misconduct Redress: Evidence from the UK Financial Ombudsman*

 **On Innovation (Joint work, funded by ERC Advanced Grant of [Mark Schankerman](https://personal.lse.ac.uk/schanker/)):** <br>
 *Patent Trial and Appeal Board: Killing Property Rights?* <br>